 What is alt text?
 Short for “alternative text,” alt text is a written description of a website visual.
-Alt text pops up if an image fails to load.
+It pops up if an image fails to load.
 It allows screen-reading tools to decipher an image for visually-impaired users.
 And, it can be used as part of an SEO strategy.

 Has this happened to you?
 You attempt to access a website, blog, or article, and the accompanying infographic, photo, or other artwork fails to load.
 Instead, you’re treated to a brief, two- or three-word text sentence describing the image.

 Welcome to the world of web accessibility and its mainstay, the alternative text.
 Known as “alt text,” and sometimes as “alt tags” or “alt descriptions,” this tool provides users with descriptive, written content, as an alternative to visuals.

 - It is read by text-oriented screen readers, providing image accessibility to the visually impaired